middyjs/middy/README.md

 the *request* (event) and the *response*.

-This way the *request-response cycle* flows through all the middlewares, the handler and all the middlewares again, giving to every step, the opportunity to modify or enrich the current request, context or the response.
+This way the *request-response cycle* flows through all the middlewares, the handler and all the middlewares again, giving the opportunity within every step to modify or enrich the current request, context or the response.